openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 The size of the period is constrained by the class attribute `period_behavior` :
   - `period_behavior = MONTH` : The variable may have a different value each month.
 For example, the salary of a person.
 The parameter `period` is guaranteed to be a whole month.
   - `period_behavior = YEAR` : The variable is yearly or has always the same value every month.
 For example, The input of a yearly declaration.
 The parameter `period` is guaranteed to be a whole year (from january 1st to 31th december).
   - `period_behavior = PERMANENT` : The value of the variable is permanent.
-For example, the age of a person never changes.
+For example, the date of birth of a person never changes.
 There is no guarantee about `period` which must not be used.

 ## Calculating dependencies for a period different than the one they are defined for